Azure search services

 By default, in Sitefinity CMS search indexes are generated and stored locally using Lucene.NET search library.
 If your project resides on a cloud storage, you can use alternative search index generation and storage on external services - in the cloud on Azure Search or an external Elasticsearch server.

-Setup Sitefinity CMS to use Azure Search
+Setup Azure Cognitive Search

 - In Sitefinity CMS, navigate to Administration » Settings.